Volkswagen Bora (China): Third generation (2016)

 In March 2016 the model received another complete makeover featuring a completely redesigned exterior while continuing the platform, the engines, and the interior of the previous generation.

 Two engines are available, both are updated units from the previous Bora models, with a 1.6 liter engine with 110hp and 155nm, and a 1.4 liter turbo engine with 131hp and 225nm.
 The 1.6 liter engine is mated to a five-speed manual transmission or a six-speed automatic transmission, and the 1.4 liter turbo engine is mated to a seven-speed DCT.

 This generation is still available as of May 2019 as the Bora Classic with three trim levels and pricing is between 106,800 and 116,800 yuan (15,440 to 16,890 USD).

 Volkswagen C-Trek

 The FAW-Volkswagen later launched a lifted wagon version of the updated Bora called the Volkswagen C-Trek.

 Fourth generation (2018)

 In April 2018, FAW-Volkswagen revealed a new Volkswagen Bora sedan based on the MQB platform.
 The new model is similarly sized compared with the just revealed Volkswagen Lavida Plus which also stands on the MQB platform.
 The new Volkswagen Bora is available in the Chinese car market in September 2018 with prices starting from around 115,000 yuan.

+The powertrain of the fourth generation Bora is equipped with a 1.4 liter turbo inline-4 engine developing 150hp (110kW) and 250 N·m or a 1.5 liter engine developing 115hp and 150N·m.

+2022 facelift

+The fourth generation Volkswagen Bora received a facelift for the 2022 model year in the Chinese market.
+The update was launched in June 2022, with slightly revised exterior styling and slight adjustments to the powertrain options.
+The 1.5 liter engine was cancelled with the main powertrain options including a 1.2 liter Turbo engine and a 1.4 liter Turbo engine. the 1.2 liter Turbo engine develops a maximum output of 116hp（85kW）and 200N·m, while the 1.4T liter Turbo engine produces 150hp（110kW）and 250N·m with gearbox options including a 5-speed manual gearbox and a 7-speed dual clutch transmission.